-1 ETHOS
+1. ETHOS

-The Friends' School Safeguarding Policy is drawn up in the context of our Mission Statement: Friends' School seeks to provide an environment in which pupils, staff and parents are committed to the idea of excellence within a caring, supportive community.
+The Friends' School Safeguarding Policy is drawn up in the context of the ethos of the School and in line with our Mission Statement which states that Friends' School seeks to provide an environment in which pupils, staff and parents are committed to the idea of excellence within a caring, supportive community.

-2 CONTEXT
+2. CONTEXT